yohanboniface/sulci/README.rst

   ((Charlie Chaplin, 87.8984),
   (Europe, 78.4387))

-Generic roadmap for the beta version
+Generic road-map for the beta version
 ------------------------------------

 * More categorized texts for the POS tagger corpus (15000 words now, I'd like to have almost 30000)

-* Find a way to build unittests for every algorithm
+* Find a way to build unit tests for every algorithm

 * Refine the key entities extraction